shindavid/AlphaZeroArcade/README.md

 ![image](https://github.com/shindavid/AlphaZeroArcade/assets/5217927/8349eaee-6cc2-4ad7-9fca-dcc8db973ab7)

 The loop controller manages the entire loop.
-It uses its GPU to continuously trains a neural network.
+It uses its GPU to continuously train a neural network.
 It periodically sends snapshots of the network weights over TCP to one or more self-play servers.
 The self-play servers use the current network weights to generate self-play games, sending them back to the loop controller over TCP.
 The loop controller in return writes those games to disk, along with associated metadata to an sqlite3 database, and